-How Shaytān deceives people
+How Shaytān Deceives People

-Shaytān uses various methods to deceive people and deviate them from the Straight Path.
-Shaytān, initially, tries very hard to keep people away from the Obedience of Allāh ta‘ālā.
-He creates obstacles for people in their compulsory devotions like Salāh, Hajj, etc. and diverts them towards sinful acts, like the consumption of drugs or alcohol, engaging in adultery, theft, etc.
+Shaytān uses various methods to deceive people and deviate them from the straight path.
+Initially, he tries his best to keep people away from obedience to Allāh ta‘ālā.
+He creates obstacles in their compulsory devotions like salāh, hajj, etc. and diverts them towards unlawful acts, like consuming drugs or alcohol, engaging in adultery, theft, etc.

-However, when people remain steadfast and refrain from disobeying Allāh ta‘ālā, Shaytān finds it difficult to entice them in this way; therefore, he resorts to another method which is even more cunning.
-The individual now may not be committing the obvious and notorious sins such as those mentioned above but is led to indulge in less obvious ones which are even more harmful.
-For example, as a person proceeds towards the masjid for salāh with jamā‘ah, he may indulge in numerous sins before and after the salāh, such as casting lustful glances, backbiting or slandering with friends, riyā (ostentation), pride and talking of worldly affairs even after having entered the masjid.
-However, after performing the salāh, his mind will only go towards the good deed he has performed and not the many misdeeds that have been committed; thus Shaytān will make him feel that he has accomplished a great task.
+However, when a person remains steadfast and refrains from disobeying Allāh ta‘ālā, Shaytān resorts to another method which is even more deceptive.
+The individual now may not be committing the more obvious sins, such as those mentioned above, but he is made to indulge in less obvious ones, which can be even more detrimental.
+For instance, as the person proceeds towards the masjid to perform salāh with jamā‘ah, he may indulge in numerous sins before and after the salāh, such as casting glances at non-maḥram women, backbiting, slandering, riyā (ostentation), pride, etc. However, later his attention will only go towards the good deed he has performed and not the many misdeeds that have been committed; thus Shaytān will make him feel that he has accomplished a great task.

 O you who believe, enter into Islām fully.
 (2:208)

-In order for us to fulfil this Command of Allāh ta‘ālā, we must be aware that first and foremost, sound belief is necessary.
-Beliefs ('Aqā’id) are the foundation upon which one’s salvation is dependant.
-If there is deficiency in this, all good deeds will lose their value.
-It is like a fake passport, which despite displaying a genuine visa, will be of no use for immigration purposes.
+In order for us to fulfil this command of Allāh ta‘ālā, we must be aware that first and foremost, sound belief is necessary.
+‘Aqā’id (beliefs) are the foundation of Islām and one’s salvation is dependant on them.
+If there is deficiency in them, all good deeds will lose their value.
+It is like a fraudulent passport, which despite displaying a genuine visa will be of no use for immigration purposes.

-After 'Aqā'id, adherence to the following four branches of the Dīn is necessary:
+After ‘aqā’id, adherence to the following four branches is necessary:

-1. ‘Ibādāt (devotions) – This branch encompasses all acts of worship such as Salāh, Zakāh, Hajj and Sawm.
+1. ‘Ibādāt (devotions) – This branch encompasses all acts of worship such as salāh, zakāh, hajj and sawm.

-3. Mu‘āsharah (social conduct) – This category involves abstaining from all acts and behaviour which may inconvenience others.
-How many of us are aware that causing inconvenience to someone is not permissible?
-Just as learning and practising the rules and injunctions of salāh is compulsory, to learn how to behave with people is also compulsory.
-One should not cause the least bit of inconvenience to others.
+3. Mu‘āsharah (social conduct) – This category involves preventing people from causing inconvenience or harm to others by their behaviour.
+How many of us are aware that causing inconvenience to someone is impermissible?
+Just as learning and practising the rules and injunctions of wuḍū is compulsory, to learn how to behave with others is also compulsory.
+One should not cause the least inconvenience to anyone.

-4. Akhlāq (good character) – This aspect encourages praiseworthy traits of the heart within every individual.
-Like the previous branches, this branch also has its obligatory acts that must be fulfilled and prohibited acts that must be avoided.
-Humbleness, for example, will fall under the first category, whilst pride and arrogance will fall under the prohibitions.
+4. Husnul-akhlāq (good character) – This aspect encourages moral behaviour within every individual of the society.
+Like the previous branches, this branch also has its obligatory acts that need to be fulfilled, and prohibited acts that need to be avoided.
+Humility, for instance, will fall under the obligatory acts, whilst pride and arrogance will fall under the prohibited.

-How much of Dīn is being followed?
+How much Dīn is in Our Lives?

-If we honestly reflect, we will realise that the latter three branches; mu’āmalāt, mu’āsharah and ḥusnul-akhlāq, are absent in our lives, which means that we are not following a large part of the Dīn, leaving us with just 'ibādah.
-With regards to ‘ibādah, if it is closely examined, it will be discovered that even in this branch, which people, by and large, claim to be implementing, there are countless shortcomings and deficiencies.
-Numerous examples can be cited concerning the incorrect practices carried out by people in this regard.
-For example, how many of us are aware of the rules of Udhiyah (Qurbānī)?
-Ninety percent of the Muslims will not know when it is wājib (incumbent).
-Many of us have the misconception that it is wājib per household, so for example a family of five members, upon each of whom Udhiyah was incumbent, will have for a number of years been performing only one Udhiyah between them.
-So, if we start delving into the branch of 'ibādah we might probably be left with nothing.
+If carefully observed, we will realise that the latter three branches; mu’āmalāt, mu’āsharah and ḥusnul-akhlāq, are absent in our lives, which means that the greater part of Dīn does not even exist in our lives.
+This leaves us with only the branch of ‘ibadah remaining.
+With regards to ‘ibādah, if it is closely examined, it will be discovered that even in this branch which people, by and large, claim to be implementing, there are countless shortcomings and deficiencies.
+Numerous examples can be cited concerning the incorrect practices in this regard.
+For example, how many of us are aware of the rules of ‘uḍḥiyah (qurbānī)?
+Ninety percent of the Muslims do not know when it is wājib (incumbent).
+Many of us have the misconception that it is wājib per household.
+For instance, a family of five members, upon whom ‘udhiyah was wājib, have for a number of years been performing only one between them.
+Thus, if we start delving into the deficiencies we could possibly be left with nothing.

 Importance of Seeking Knowledge

-Let us fulfil the Command of Allāh ta'ālā and follow the Dīn in its totality.
-In order to do this, we will have to acquire knowledge by reading books written by learned god-fearing 'Ulamā and sitting in their company.
-Baheshtī Zewar (Heavenly Ornaments) by Hadrat Mawlānā Ashraf 'Alī Thānwī rahimahullāh, Ma'ārif-ul-Hadīth (Meaning and Messages of the Hadīth) by Hadrat Mawlānā Manzūr Nu'mānī rahimahullāh, Ma'ārif-ul-Qur'ān by Muftī Muhammad Shafī' 'Uthmānī rahimahullāh and Islāhī Khutubāt (Discourses on Islamic Way of Life) by Muftī Muhammad Taqi Usmani dāmat barakātuhum, are good examples.
+Let us fulfil the command of Allāh ta‘ālā and follow the Dīn in its totality.
+In order to do this, we will have to acquire knowledge by reading books written by erudite and god-fearing ‘ulamā and sitting in the company of the people of ‘ilm.

-It is also necessary to keep in touch with the 'Ulamā for guidance regarding one’s daily matters.
-It is equally important to allocate time solely for the purpose of sitting in the company of pious 'Ulamā, through which one will find his mind directed towards issues that otherwise would have been overlooked.
-It should be kept in mind that in order to live our lives in accordance with the Qur’ān and Sunnah, it is imperative to seek the knowledge from those who have devoted their lives in learning and teaching the Qur’ān and Ahādīth.
+It is also necessary to keep in touch with the ‘ulamā for guidance regarding one’s day to day matters.
+One should also allocate time solely for the purpose of sitting in the company of pious ‘ulamā, through which one will find his mind directed towards issues that otherwise would have been overlooked.
+It should be kept in mind that in order to live our lives in accordance with the Qur’ān and Sunnah, it is imperative to seek knowledge from those who have devoted their lives in learning and teaching the Qur’ān and Sunnah.

 Sayyidunā Luqmān ‘alayhis salām once instructed his son: